-THURSDAY 21 OCTOBER 2021 A meeting will be held in the School Assembly discuss any concerns with staff.
+THURSDAY 12 OCTOBER 20223 A meeting will be held in the School Assembly discuss any concerns with staff.

-Hall at 7:00pm for 2022 Year 9 students and their parents.
+Hall at 7.00 pm for next year's Year 9 students and their parents.
 It is essential for all to attend this meeting where a general introduction will be given to the school and its approach to education.
-There will also be an opportunity for parents to specific dates and times for these will be advised if your son is accepted.
+There will also be an opportunity for parents to dates for these will be advised if your son is accepted.

-19 - 21 OCTOBER 2021 Entrance Tests will be conducted at PNBHS.
+10-12 OCTOBER 2023 Entrance Tests will be conducted at PNBHS.
 The